 The Office of Facilities & Events will send you a confirmation email once your registration form and registration fee have been received.
 Two weeks before the start of your program, you will receive another email welcoming you and filled with information about check-in, meals, what to bring, check-out, and more.

 Yes, participants may have one or more roommates.
-Our residence halls are divided by gender, and we match participants based on program and academic grade year.
+We match participants based on program and academic grade year.
 If you’re attending with a friend or sibling and want to room together, make sure you both list each other’s name on the registration form, and we will do our best to put you in the same room.

 Overnight participants reside exclusively in Rose Street Commons.
 We have full-time, live-in staff who provide interaction, supervision, and help ensure the health and safety of our participants.
 Rose Street Commons is air-conditioned and room configurations vary by hall.
 View floor plans.